BeesanGhaith/BeesanGhaith/README.md

 - 👀 I’m a people person with high energy and a lot of ambition to succeed
-- 🌱 I’m currently learning JavaScript, React,
+- 🌱 I’m currently learning JavaScript, React, MySQL, Redux
 - :speech_balloon: Ask me about anythink, I am happy to help
 - 📫 How to reach me: beesan.ghaith@gmail.com